Skip to main content

 Under the hood

 agents-starter uses the official @limitless-exchange/sdk for everything order-related.
 The signing path is EIP-712; the SDK handles venue-specific routing (default CTF vs neg-risk exchange) automatically based on the market metadata.
-For background on the protocol layers the agent is interacting with, see:

 Authentication